haidragon/idaBingGPTPlugin/README.md

 ![](./img/use.png)

+> make sure you can access bing.com correctly(For example, in China, use a VPN)

 ## Test on
-- idapro 8.4  macOS arm64 version
+- idapro 8.3  macOS arm64 version
 - idapro 7.6  macOS arm64 version

 ## Thanks to